teampoltergeist/poltergeist/README.md

 ## Compatibility ##

-Supported: MRI 1.8.7, MRI 1.9.2, MRI 1.9.3, JRuby 1.8, JRuby 1.9,
-Rubinius 1.8 on UNIX platforms.

-Not supported: Rubinius 1.9, Windows.

-Contributions are welcome in order to move 'unsupported' items into the 'supported' list.
+Poltergeist runs on MRI 1.9, JRuby 1.9 and Rubinius 1.9.

+Ruby 1.8 is no longer supported.
+The last release to support Ruby 1.8 was 1.0.2, so you should use that if you still need Ruby 1.8 support.

+Poltergeist does not currently support the Windows operating system.

 ## Running on a CI ##